Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-data-management-services-english.rst

 For example, specifying ``-table_type(list_table).`` will result in the current module to translate ``table`` to ``list_table``, instead of the default ``map_hashtable``.

+.. _`bijective table`:

+Another type of table is the ``bijective_table``, which allows efficient bidirectional conversions between two sets.

 .. _`const table`:

 Finally, a way of **generating read-only associative tables** whose key/value pairs can be read very efficiently from any number (potentially extremely large) of readers (processes) is provided with ``const_table.erl``.